60 minutes of Thoughts: the Geneomancers, wizards of the paternity test

 3- Made Man.
 Your local up-and-coming merchant prince is not in fact a prince, and would like to be.
 Alas, what money can't buy is a bloodline, and the only available princess, though otherwise interested, is determined not to sacrifice her children's potential future claims to the throne by reducing the concentration of influence.
 She's asked the Geneomancers to check whether the man has any old royal relations; the merchant hires the PCs to sneak into their archives and plant fake documents to suggest that he does.

-.
+4- Rising Star.
+A lineage traditionally tied to a powerful demonic lord and with at least a small group of Geneomancers wants to forge a new supernatural alliance with a wandering star-god of great and strange wisdom, whose cult is now more relevant in their realm.
 The Geneomancers aren't consulted; those who fear wholesale dismissal or too much hard work relearning their magic to apply to the new lineage begin to plot to scupper the match by increasingly extreme measures, stoking the otherwise quiescent cultists of the demon until holy war threatens.

 1- Sensing of the Blood.
 By touching a person, the Geneomancer detects how strongly their blood is influenced by a particular supernatural power and how recent the influence is.
 They are usually looking for influence from the initial point of the lineage; more recent influence, if direct, can entirely mask this, so families reliant on Geneomancy often use intermediaries to deal with their lineage's patron.

+2- Mother's Milk.
 By ingesting a small portion of blood from somebody of the same otherworldly bloodline, a subject gains some of their skills or qualities.
 Quantities of blood grow exponentially larger the more must be taught, up to every drop of the person's extant blood to learn everything they knew and gain all of their supernatural power.
 A more powerful version can be used by people not of the bloodline, though only temporarily.

+3- Passing Down.
 Casting an heirloom from somebody's dead parent into the air, it begins to fly towards them at high speed.
 It might be tied to a stick to use as a compass, or a message might be tied to it.

 4- Sterilization/Fertilization.
 This spell prevents or guarantees conception as an outcome of sex for a period of time determined by its power, up to being permanent.
 It is not uncommon for Geneomancers to serve as official royal family planners in addition to their other duties, but targets of this spell need not necessarily be willing.